kamalmarhubi/website/_drafts/what-even-is-a-kubelet.markdown

 # Running a pod

-There are a few ways the kubelet finds pods to run
+There are a few ways the kubelet finds pods to run:

 - a directory it polls for new pod manifests to run
 - a URL it polls and downloads pod manifests from
 - from the Kubernetes API server